The Complete Guide to Writing Your Own Wedding Vows

 A good question to ask yourselves is: when you read through the set wording for wedding vows given to you by your officiant, do they feel personal to you?
 Do they sum up how you feel about getting married to your partner?
 Chances are that they don’t.
 To help you get started when it comes to writing vows that aren’t too cheesy and over the top, but full of heartfelt sentiment and eloquent expressions of your feelings, we’ve rounded up some examples from previous couples and have all the top tips to make your wedding vows as unique as your relationship.

-It sounds obvious, but make sure you’ve spoken to your fiancé or fiancée about your desire to write your own wedding vows.
-This is something you need to both decide together, as you’ll both have to write separate vows or it will look odd one of you going with the set vows while the other doesn’t.
-If your partner really feels uncomfortable about saying personalised wedding vows in front of guests, think about compromises like agreeing to write letters to each other on the morning of the wedding instead, or perhaps you could do a speech at the wedding breakfast where you include the content you wanted to put in the vows.
+Make sure you’ve spoken to your fiancé or fiancée about your desire to write your own wedding vows, as it will look odd one of you going with the traditional wedding vows while the other doesn’t.
+If your partner feels uncomfortable about saying personalised wedding vows in front of guests, think about writing letters to each other on the morning of the wedding instead, or perhaps you could do a speech at the wedding breakfast where you include the content you wanted to put in the vows.

 While there is a lot of freedom to talk openly and honestly about your love for one another in your vows, there are still some rules you have to follow to ensure they are legally binding.